Found out something here about Sylvia Burwell that's going to fascinate you folks.

 But there's progress being made left and right.

-The theme today has been the vast increases in not survivability, that's given, but live ability.
+The theme today has been the vast increases in not survivability, that's a given, but live ability.

-And the Leukemia Lymphoma Society, in it in addition to funding research, they do what they can in in funding care for families who have uh family member affected by this.
+And the Leukemia Lymphoma Society, in addition to funding research, they do what they can in funding care for families who have a family member affected by this.

-And nobody can help every family, obviously, but they they do what they can.
+Nobody can help every family, obviously, but they do what they can.

 And the more they collect, the more they're able to do.

-And what you've done today is again just over the top.
+And what you've done today is, again, just over the top amazing.

-Yeah, this audience is is largely made up of conservatives, but not everybody is, but you all listen To the program.
+Now, this audience is largely made up of conservatives, but not everybody is.

 You've all heard me describe what I think it is that makes the country great and what makes the audience great and what makes the country work.